danwolfgang/mt-theme-shady/plugins/TheRosterBlogTheme/readme.txt

     - Header Image URL is required.
     - Header Accent Image URL is optional.
 Use it to place an arbitrary image in the site header; otherwise In Action photos will be displayed there.
+    - Home Page Name will display in the site navigation as "What's New" by default.
+    - Home Page Center Column Name will display "Play by Play" by default, and is displayed *only* on the home page.

     All other fields are intelligently ignored if empty.